Newspaper Gara Victim of Spain’s Ideological Persecution of Basque Independence Movement

 Basque Newspapers Egin and Egunkaria

 Egin was founded in 1977 amid Spain’s incomplete transition to democracy.
-The newspaper aimed at giving voice to the Basque left fighting for independence.
+The newspaper aimed at giving a voice to the Basque left fighting for independence.
 In 2009, eleven years after the forced shutdown, the Spanish Supreme Court acknowledged that the closure was illegal.

 However, the paper’s journalists continued to be in jail, accused of being under the control of terrorist organization ETA.
 Egin’s editor Javier Salutregi remained imprisoned until 2015 for the crime of being a journalist and for having an ideology opposed to Spanish interests.